aldrapay/opencart-3-payment-module/README.md

 * Configure the module settings:
   * Merchant Id
   * Pass Code (secret key)
+  * Encryption Algorithm (usually default unless upgrade requested or instructed otherwise)
-  * Payment page domain
+  * Gateway domain (usually _secure.aldrapay.com_)
   * Order statuses for successfuly processed payment and for failed one
-  * Enabled the module
+  * Enable the module, by setting  the `Status` option to `Enabled`
   * And optionally setup sort order id if you want to move the payment option higher level in payment method list

 ### Notes